weironghuang31/wadehuang36.github.io/_posts/2017-10-11-how-to-read-android-logs-with-adb.md

     - android
 ---

+# How to read Android logs with ADB

 Developers can read Android logs without using Android Studio or Android Monitor.
 We can simply just type the below command to see all the logs.

 ``` bash